Pumpkin Bun with Coconut

 How to Serve

-Enjoy this Pumpkin Coconut Bread warm or at room temperature—both ways are delightful!
+Enjoy this Pumpkin Bun with Coconut warm or at room temperature.
+Both ways are delightful!
 The soft, fluffy bread with its sweet coconut center pairs beautifully with a glass of Rose Milk Tea, Earl Grey Milk Tea, or Assam Milk Tea.
 The floral or bold tea notes balance the richness of the filling perfectly.

 For a complete Southeast Asian-inspired treat, serve it alongside a bowl of Pulut Hitam.
 The creamy, chewy black glutinous rice dessert adds a lovely contrast in texture and flavor.